Trichostema dichotomum

-Trichostema dichotomum, common name forked bluecurls, is a flowering plant in the mint family (Lamiaceae).
+Trichostema dichotomum, commonly known as forked bluecurls, is a flowering plant in the mint family (Lamiaceae).
 The plant is found in the Midwestern and Eastern United States, Eastern Canada, and the Bahamas.

 Description

 Trichostema dichotomum is an annual herbaceous forb with opposite, simple leaves, and square, erect, hairy stems.
+The leaves are covered in hairs and are lightly sticky.

-The flowers are blue, borne in late summer.
+The flowers are blue, borne in late summer, and fragrant.
+Each flower blooms only for half a day, opening in the morning and dropping its petals and stamens by the afternoon.

+Ecology

+This plant germinates early in the summer and grows in sunny, moderately dry, sandy areas, including sandhills, open woodlands, glades, and disturbed areas.
+It is an important nectar producer for bees, including Caupolicana electa and Dialictus placidensis.